michaeldmoore/CSVServer/README.md

 ## Server options/overrides

 By default, CSVServer serves CSV files from a subfolder ('csv').
-This, as mentioned above can be overriden using a default parameter on the command line used to start CSVServer (see above)
+This, as mentioned above can be overridden using a default parameter on the command line used to start CSVServer (see above)

 Additionally, this and several other options can be specified on the start-up command line to change the default behaviour of CSVServer.